 Extracorporeal Membrane Oxygenation (ECMO) Program

-Hennepin Healthcare has been designated as on the Pathway to Excellence in Life Support by achieving the Silver Level for our Extracorporeal Membrane Oxygenation (ECMO) Program by the Extracorporeal Life Support Organization (ELSO).
-This recognizes our efforts to provide bedside cardio-respiratory support to critically-ill patients utilizing ECMO.
+Hennepin Healthcare’s Extracorporeal Membrane Oxygenation (ECMO) program received the Award for Excellence in Life Support – Platinum Level, the highest designation level given by the Extracorporeal Life Support Organization (ELSO).
+This recognizes our efforts to provide exceptional bedside cardio-respiratory support to critically-ill patients utilizing ECMO.
 Hennepin Healthcare's rate of survival to hospital discharge exceeds the national average.

 The success of the Hennepin Healthcare ECMO program is the result of a collaborative team of physicians across several disciplines including critical care medicine, cardiology, emergency medicine, surgery as well as specialists in intensive care nursing, physical and respiratory therapy and perfusion.
 Our team is capable of instituting ECMO within minutes or, under special circumstances, traveling to a referring center to help safely transport to Hennepin Healthcare.

 What is ECMO?

 Extracorporeal Membrane Oxygenation (ECMO) is a treatment in which a patient's heart and lungs can be supported temporarily.
 ECMO is often called a "rescue therapy" as it is usually initiated on critically-ill patients when all other methods of treatment have failed.
 ECMO can support the heart and/or lungs until the underlying problem has resolved.

 Indications for ECMO - Respiratory